Jeremy Levin: Biography

 Jeremy Levin was born in South Africa, where his family had a farm, De Hoek Farm, in Piketberg, Western Cape.
 His father Archie (died 1977) was a political journalist.
-His mother, Leah Levin OBE, is Hon.
-Doctor of the University of Essex.
+His mother, Leah Levin (died 2024), was an honorary doctorate from the University of Essex and was appointed OBE for services to international human rights in 2001.
 She served on the board of the United Nations Association, Anti-Slavery and International Alert, and was director of JUSTICE from 1982 to 1992.
 Ms. Levin also served on Boards of Redress, Readers International, and the International Journal of Human Rights.
-She is the author of UNESCO's "Human Rights: Questions and Answers," one the world's widely disseminated books on human rights.
+She is the author of UNESCO's Human Rights: Questions and Answers, one the world's widely disseminated books on human rights.
 He is the brother of David and sister Michal Levin.

-Following the Sharpeville massacre, his family left South Africa and moved to live in Salisbury, Rhodesia (now Harare, Zimbabwe).
+After the Sharpeville massacre, Levin's family left South Africa and moved to Salisbury, Rhodesia (now Harare, Zimbabwe).
 In 1965, his father was given a day to leave the country.
 The family arrived in Britain knowing nobody, settling in London.
-He attended Holland Park School.
-Following graduating from high school, Levin went to Wadham College, University of Oxford, where he gained a First Class BA Honors degree in zoology, and a Master of Arts (MA) and doctorate (DPhil) in cell biology and chromatin structure from the Oxford University's Sir William Dunn School of Pathology.
+Levin attended Holland Park School, then matriculated at Wadham College, University of Oxford, where he gained a First Class BA Honors degree in zoology, and a Master of Arts (MA) and doctorate (DPhil) in cell biology and chromatin structure from the Oxford University's Sir William Dunn School of Pathology.
 He subsequently received an MB, BChir degree (Bachelor of Medicine, Bachelor of Surgery) from the University of Cambridge.

-Prior to his business experience Levin practised medicine, working at university hospitals including the Hammersmith Hospital in London, Groote Schuur in Cape Town, South Africa and Hôpitaux universitaires de Genève, Geneva, Switzerland.
+Before entering business, Levin practised medicine, working at university hospitals including the Hammersmith Hospital in London, Groote Schuur in Cape Town, South Africa and Hôpitaux universitaires de Genève, Geneva, Switzerland.

-In 1986, Levin came to America where he has worked in the biopharmaceutical industry in progressively senior positions.
-While living in Washington, D.C.
-Levin met Margery Feldberg (daughter of Stanley Feldberg, co-founder of TJX Companies).
+In 1986, Levin came to America, where he has worked in the biopharmaceutical industry.
+While living in Washington, D.C., Levin met Margery Feldberg, daughter of Stanley Feldberg, co-founder of TJX Companies.
 They married in September 1987 and have two daughters.
-He has lived in New Milford since the 1980s, where he and his wife own De Hoek Farm, raising Black Angus cows.
+He has lived in New Milford, Connecticut, since the 1980s, where he and his wife own De Hoek Farm and raise Black Angus cows.